md56n/md56n/README.md

 ## Hey there 👋

-#### My name is Dawn Dixon and I'm an aspiring software developer.
+#### My name is Dawn Dixon and I'm an app developer.
 I just got my Bachelor of Science in Computer Science from UMKC in December 2020.
 #### You can also find me on [LinkedIn](https://www.linkedin.com/in/dawn-s-dixon).
 #### When I'm not coding, you can find me gaming 🖥️, doing genealogy research 👪, or volunteering 😄!